Gastrointestinal tract: Immune barrier

 The surface area of the digestive tract is estimated to be about 32 square meters, or about half a badminton court.
-With such a large exposure (more than three times larger than the exposed surface of the skin), these immune components function to prevent pathogens from entering the blood and lymph circulatory systems.
+With such a large exposure (more than fifteen times larger than the exposed surface of the skin), critical immune components function to prevent pathogens from entering the blood and lymph circulatory systems.
 Fundamental components of this protection are provided by the intestinal mucosal barrier, which is composed of physical, biochemical, and immune elements elaborated by the intestinal mucosa.
 Microorganisms also are kept at bay by an extensive immune system comprising the gut-associated lymphoid tissue (GALT).

 There are additional factors contributing to protection from pathogen invasion.
 For example, low pH (ranging from 1 to 4) of the stomach is fatal for many microorganisms that enter it.
 Similarly, mucus (containing IgA antibodies) neutralizes many pathogenic microorganisms.
-Other factors in the GI tract contribution to immune function include enzymes secreted in the saliva and bile.
+Other factors in the GI tract contributing to immune function include enzymes secreted in the saliva and bile.